 You heard me, it’s ridiculously cold for this time of year so I craved a hearty autumnal meal… Ok, I started to write this last week when I’d all but given up hope of having a British summer, as I type this now it’s 10am and the heat must already be 20C outside!

-Still this was a yummy unexpected treat to have in August so I’m sharing it with you, you’ll notice I’ve gone for the easy option and used a packet mix, I’m ashamed to say I’ve still not plucked up the courage to make my own pastry after a few historical disasters, watch this space though, I will do it!
+Still this sausage plait was a yummy unexpected treat to have in August so I’m sharing it with you, you’ll notice I’ve gone for the easy option and used a packet of ready-made pastry, I’m ashamed to say I’ve still not plucked up the courage to make my own pastry after a few historical disasters, watch this space though, I will do it!

-- (this is the fun bit!)
-Cut the ends off the sausages and squeeze the meat out of it's skins.
-I left them sausage(ish) shape but I recommend squashing them up into more of a sausage meat ball.
+(this is the fun bit!)
+Cut the ends off the sausages and squeeze the meat out of it's skins into a bowl.

-- Cut the pastry either side of the sausage meat at a slight downward angle - I made each strip about 2cm thick.
+Cut the pastry either side of the sausage meat at a slight downward angle - I made each strip about 1-2cm thick.